vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 I am planning to go down to 75% time at work for 4 weeks in May, and then more long-term starting August.

-## Diet, exercise, and health (February 2021 onward, off and on)
+## Diet, exercise, and health (June 2021 onward, off and on)

 ### Nutrition stuff

-I started some effort toward systematic macro-tracking of my food consumption (by recording all food purchases, that should give me a sense of my "average" food consumption even though it doesn't give sufficiently granular mmicro-level detail for daily food consumption).
+I have set up a system for recording food purchases, but there are various incomplete bits that I need to refine.
+I plan to keep updating my food purchases and refining things when I get a chance.

 ### Blood tests